AkshayKumarNc95/Simple-Resto-App/README.md

 ## Info
-This is a simple restaurant App created to test my react skills (is created within 4hrs)
+This is a simple restaurant App created to test my react skills.

 ## ScreenShots